 What universities do students apply to?

-Around 85% our pupils go on to a range of universities, increasingly embarking on high quality degree courses at top universities.
+Around 70% of pupils who left in 2018 went on to a range of universities, increasingly embarking on high quality degree courses at top universities.
 More details about our University and Careers guidance here.

 Is the school a religious foundation?